Easy Avocado Tuna Salad {video}

 Instructions

-- In a large serving bowl, combine drained tuna, diced celery, diced (or slightly mashed) avocado, thinly sliced red onion, and fresh cilantro.
+- In a large bowl, combine drained tuna, diced celery, diced (or slightly mashed) avocado, thinly sliced red onion, and fresh cilantro.

 - In a small bowl or jar, mix the lemon juice, olive oil, salt and pepper.